semantic-release-plus/semantic-release-plus/packages/srp/docs/usage/workflow-configuration.md

 ### Release branches

-A release branch is the base type of branch used by **semantic-release** that allows to publish releases with a [semantic version](https://semver.org), optionally on a specific distribution channel.
+A release branch is the base type of branch used by **semantic-release-plus** that allows to publish releases with a [semantic version](https://semver.org), optionally on a specific distribution channel.
 Distribution channels (for example [npm dist-tags](https://docs.npmjs.com/cli/dist-tag) or [Chrome release channels](https://www.chromium.org/getting-involved/dev-channel)) are a way to distribute new releases only to a subset of users in order to get early feedback.
 Later on, those releases can be added to the general distribution channel to be made available to all users.

-**semantic-release** will automatically add releases to the corresponding distribution channel when code is [merged from a release branch to another](#merging-into-a-release-branch).
+**semantic-release-plus** will automatically add releases to the corresponding distribution channel when code is [merged from a release branch to another](#merging-into-a-release-branch).

 A project must define a minimum of 1 release branch and can have a maximum of 3.
 The order of the release branch definitions is significant, as versions released on a given branch must always be higher than the last release made on the previous branch.
 This allow to avoid situation that would lead to an attempt to publish releases with the same version number but different codebase.
-When multiple release branches are configured and a commit that would create a version conflict is pushed, **semantic-release** will not perform the release and will throw an `EINVALIDNEXTVERSION` error, listing the problematic commits and the valid branches on which to move them.
+When multiple release branches are configured and a commit that would create a version conflict is pushed, **semantic-release-plus** will not perform the release and will throw an `EINVALIDNEXTVERSION` error, listing the problematic commits and the valid branches on which to move them.

-**Note:** With **semantic-release** as with most package managers, a release version must be unique, independently of the distribution channel on which it is available.
+**Note:** With **semantic-release-plus** as with most package managers, a release version must be unique, independently of the distribution channel on which it is available.

 See [publishing on distribution channels recipe](../recipes/release-workflow/distribution-channels.md) for a detailed example.